The dolls of Hildegard Günzel

 She graduated from the German Master School for Fashion Design in Munich and worked for many years as a designer for the fashion and jewellery industries.

-For the company Wanke she designed the first reproduction artist doll, which came at that time on the market.
+For the company Wanke she designed the first reproduction artist doll, which was introduced to the market at the time.

 In 1996 Hildegard Günzel opened a doll museum within her manufactory in Duisburg.
 This museum for contemporary doll art was dedicated to collectors and lovers of her exquisite art who travel from all over the world to be her guests.